DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - explain history
  - key challenges
  - why the TDD community created dogma and lost the plot
- - if you don&#39;t have 100% code coverage, what are those bits of code not covered by tests? (what happens if that code changes)
+ - if you don't have 100% code coverage, what are those bits of code not covered by tests? (what happens if that code changes)
  - everything should be tested
     - history of a site that went down for hours because of a one char (pipe) change in a nginx config file